Queen Louise of Sweden (Lady Louise Mountbatten)

 Louise had an elder sister and two younger brothers:

-Prince Louis and Princess Victoria with their two eldest daughters Alice and Louise in 1889; Photo Credit – Wikipedia
+Prince Louis and Princess Victoria with their two eldest daughters Alice and Louise in 1889; Credit – Wikipedia

-While Louise was growing up, her family moved quite a bit depending on her father’s assignment in the Royal Navy.
-They also spent time at their summer home in Heiligenberg outside of Darmstadt in the Grand Duchy of Hesse and by Rhine.
+While Louise was growing up, her family moved quite a bit depending on her father’s assignment in the British Royal Navy.
+They also spent time at their summer home in Heiligenberg near Darmstadt in the Grand Duchy of Hesse and by Rhine.
 Louise and her family frequently visited her great-grandmother Queen Victoria at Osborne House on the Isle of Wight and her maternal aunt Empress Alexandra Feodorovna, (born Princess Alix of Hesse and by Rhine), wife of Nicholas II, Emperor of All Russia in Russia.
-Louise and her sister Alice were taught by a governess and also attended Texters Girls’ School in Darmstadt.
+Louise and her sister Alice were taught by a governess, and also attended Texters Girls’ School in Darmstadt.

 At the outbreak of World War I, Louise’s father was the First Sea Lord, the professional head of the United Kingdom’s Royal Navy.
 Although Louise’s family considered themselves British, her father was forced to resign his position shortly after the war began due to anti-German sentiment During World War I, Louise did volunteer work with the Soldiers and Sailors Families Association, Smokes for Soldiers and Sailors, and the British Red Cross.
 From March 1915 to July 1917, she served as a nurse at military hospitals in Nevers, France and Palaves, France, and received the British War Medal, the Victory Medal, and the Medal of French Gratitude.
 Louise’s family lost much of its wealth during the war, as it had been invested in Russian securities and assets, and this caused the family to move to a small house in Fishponds in Southampton, England.
 After the war, Louise was active in a charity to help children in slum districts in Battersea, London.